Free shipping for 2 or more items (USA)

 Rheumatoid arthritis stiffness locks your joints tightest at 2–4am when inflammation peaks.
 This guide shows you how to break the friction seal between your body and bedding, warm up frozen joints before moving, and.

-Quick answer: To turn in bed with rheumatoid arthritis, start by sliding your hips 3–5cm sideways to break friction before rotating—this separates the movement into two phases your stiff joints can handle.
+Quick answer: To turn in bed with rheumatoid arthritis, start by sliding your hips 3–5cm sideways to break friction before rotating.
+This separates the movement into two phases your stiff joints can handle.
 Smooth any bunched clothing at your waist before the move, and use your top leg as the engine rather than twisting from your spine.

 Sleep Comfort